-There are two fundamental marketing techniques that every business adopts in their operation: inbound marketing and outbound marketing.
+Every business leverages on two fundamental marketing techniques in their operation: inbound marketing and outbound marketing.

 Inbound marketing involves attracting and engaging new clients through quality content (e.g. blog posts), establishing a social media presence, using SEO to rank up the company website and more.

-Outbound marketing on the other hand, is a more traditional form of marketing; methods range from television ads to company calls and cold emails are a part of outbound marketing.
+Outbound marketing on the other hand, is a more traditional form of marketing.
+Methods such as television ads to company calls and cold emails are a part of outbound marketing.

 Both of these techniques have its benefits and drawbacks.
-Read on to find out more:
+Let's find out more about the difference between inbound vs outbound marketing:

 1. Communication style